cosmos/sdk-tutorials/README.md

 This repo contains the code and content for the published [Cosmos SDK Tutorials](https://tutorials.cosmos.network/).

+Note: The layout metadata at the top of the README.md file controls how the tutorial page is published.
+Write permissions are limited to preserve the structure and contents.

 These tutorials guide you through actionable steps and walk-throughs to teach you how to use Starport and the Cosmos SDK.
 The Cosmos SDK is the world’s most popular framework for building application-specific blockchains.
 Tutorials provide step-by-step instructions to help you build foundational knowledge and learn how to use Starport and the Cosmos SDK, including:

 - Foundational knowledge to help you navigate between blockchains with the Cosmos SDK